theman-oj10/CareerSync/docs/UserGuide.md

 **Location** <br>

 <br> In other words, an internship entry is considered a duplicate, if **all of the above fields** for the current
-internship entry and an already existing internship entry **are the same**!
+internship entry **are the same** as an already existing internship entry!

 </div>